Spirit of Sacramento (boat)

-The Spirit of Sacramento, also known as the Grand Romance, formerly known as the Putah, the Mansion Belle, the Chicu San and unofficially known as the Old Spirit of Sacramento, is a snagboat famous for its appearance in the 1955 film Blood Alley starring John Wayne.
+Spirit of Sacramento, also known as the Grand Romance, formerly known as the Putah, the Mansion Belle, the Chicu San and unofficially known as the "Old Spirit of Sacramento", is a snagboat famous for its appearance in the 1955 film Blood Alley starring John Wayne.
 After a devastating fire in 1996, the boat fell into disrepair and now sits beached on the banks of the Sacramento River.

 Service as the Putah, Chicu San and Mansion Belle

 Built for the U.S. Army Corps of Engineers in 1942 by the Berkeley Steel Construction Company and commissioned as the Putah, the vessel served as a snagboat, clearing rivers from obstruction.
 It was in this capacity the Putah served until it was purchased by John Wayne in 1954 to serve as the Chicu San in the then-upcoming film Blood Alley, as based on the novel by Sidney Fleischman.

 After the film released in 1955, the Putah was sold to Sacramento businessman Frank Parisi, who renamed the Putah to the Mansion Belle and operated it as a pleasure boat for river cruises within the Sacramento Delta.
 In 1957, the Mansion Belle collided with a cottage and significantly damaged its propeller blades, losing 10 before being repaired.
 In 1964, the Mansion Belle relocated to Marina Del Rey, where it was sold to Bob Morris, who operated the ship as a party boat for hire.